smussenden/data-journalism-19-spring/sessions/01/readme.md

 * None.

 ## Homework Assigned at the End of This Class
-*Unless otherwise advised, homework is due at midnight before the next class session.*
+*Unless otherwise advised, this homework is due at midnight before the next class session.*

 * Buy or rent a copy of the [Investigative Reporter's Handbook](https://www.amazon.com/Investigative-Reporters-Handbook-Documents-Techniques/dp/0312589972).
 * Read the [syllabus](../../README.md), and complete the [syllabus quiz](https://umd.instructure.com/courses/1251920/quizzes/1245606).